 “Leave it.
 Just leave it.
 It’s fucking shit.”

 “Soulless bitch,” he growled to himself.
 She was the reason he was stinking up his scenes.
-She was a talentless whore who had been on her knees sucking cock so often everyone seemed to forget she couldn’t act.
+She was a talentless whore who had been on her knees so often everyone seemed to forget she couldn’t act.
 Laurence couldn’t claim to be much of a good actor these days either but he had been once upon a time.
 He had trod the boards of some of the best theatres in COLDFORD CITY.
 He even received a standing ovation at the North Coldford Regional Theatre and that was a really tough crowd.
 They called it the gremlin because of how unforgiving the BOURNTON lot could be.
 They loved him though.
 His performance as Coldo – a dashing young lover seeking vengeance for his woman who had been stolen away from him by her father to marry a wealthy merchant – was critically acclaimed.
-It was a horrific play by a talentless writer but because the writer rolled in the best literary circles and the music was provided by FREDRICK BAINES (head of the Coldford City Symphony) it was well received.
-He was probably too old to play the charming Coldo but they loved him.
+It was a horrific play by a talentless writer but because the writer rolled in the best circles and the music was provided by FREDRICK BAINES leading the Coldford City Symphony it was well received.
+Laurence was probably too old to play the charming Coldo but they loved him.
 COLDFORD DAILY described his performance as ‘thrilling’.
 He was a serious actor then.
-When the work didn’t come in fast enough to pay fo his wife Leslie’s tastes he had to accept a role on a ridiculous serial drama called MARCH OF OUR TIMES.
+When the work didn’t come in fast enough he had to accept a role on a ridiculous serial drama called MARCH OF OUR TIMES.
 Normally he would have had time to wait for his agent – Harvey – to come up with a more suitable job but Leslie had just bought the new beach house in the beautiful coastal city of LUEN.
 They already had one.
 One of them would have to be sold but Leslie would hear none of it.
-He couldn’t explain to her he had accrued his own expenses of late so he took the recurring role in the lifeless soap opera.
+He couldn’t explain to her he had accrued expenses of late so he took the recurring role in the lifeless soap opera.
 It wasn’t glamorous but the pay cheque could at least keep her from the truth a little longer.
-Money wasn’t an issue when she married him, not for the great Laurence star of stage and screen.
-Reduced to acting beside a caterwauling would be starlet was depressing but a job was a job.
+Money wasn’t an issue when she married him, not for the great Laurence DuBoe star of stage and screen.
+Being reduced to acting beside a caterwauling would be starlet was depressing but a job was a job.

 “Poor Loo Loo,” Leslie would say consolingly when she saw how stressed he was when he came home from set and she massaged his shoulders.
 “That dreadful show is giving you such tension.
 Why don’t you just quit?”